 Introduction

 Underutilized fruit species native to the arid and semi-arid regions of India play a vital role in local nutrition, traditional medicine, and ecosystem stability.
 Despite their significance, these species remain neglected due to inadequate research, lack of standardized cultivation practices, and poor availability of quality planting material and improved varieties (Bhatnagar et al., 2016).
-Among these, Cordia myxa L., commonly known as lasoda, lehsua, or Indian cherry, is a drought-hardy, medium-sized deciduous tree of the family Boraginaceae, with wide adaptability in degraded soils and dry conditions (McCann, 1985; Arbonnier, 2002; Cordia myxa, 2016).
+Among these, Cordia myxa L. commonly known as lasoda, lehsua, or Indian cherry, is a drought-hardy, medium-sized deciduous tree of the family Boraginaceae, with wide adaptability in degraded soils and dry conditions (McCann, 1985; Arbonnier, 2002; Cordia myxa, 2016).
 It is distributed across India, Sri Lanka, Myanmar, Egypt, Iraq, and tropical Australia (McCann, 1985), and thrives particularly in arid and semi-arid climates.

 Taxonomically, the genus Cordia includes over 300 species found in tropical and subtropical regions of America, Asia, and Oceania.
 Of these, Cordia sinensis and C. myxa are also found in Mediterranean climates and the Middle East (Davis, 1978; Greuter et al., 1984).
 C. sinensis is native to Egypt and the Arabian Peninsula, while C. myxa likely originated in tropical Asia or the Near East and has since become naturalized across southern Iran, northern and tropical Africa, and parts of the Mediterranean (Davis, 1978).
 Ecologically, C. myxa serves as a valuable agroforestry species.
 It has traditionally been planted for windbreaks, microclimate regulation, and erosion control.
 Once established, it thrives under rainfed conditions and requires minimal irrigation beyond the initial three years (Meghwal et al., 2014a; 2014b).
 Economically, its green fruits are widely used in pickles and vegetable preparations, particularly during lean agricultural seasons (Bhatnagar et al., 2016).
 The ripe fruits, though mucilaginous, are sweet and rich in carbohydrates and ascorbic acid (Pareek & Sharma, 1993), and are occasionally used in liquor preparation and folk remedies (McCann, 1985).
 Pharmacologically, various parts of the plant are used as astringent, anthelmintic, expectorant, and diuretic agents, and are effective in treating chest and urinary ailments (Abdallah et al., 2011; Kuppast & Vasudeva, 2006; Jamkhande et al., 2013).
 Its nutritional profile includes high levels of fiber, sugars (glucose, fructose, sucrose), proteins, fats, and essential minerals such as potassium, calcium, and iron (Karami et al., 2015).